Build a SvelteKit Markdown Blog

 </style>

-Let’s add some styles for the post which I’m going to do inside app.css because we don’t have control over the markup.
+Let’s add some global styles for the post inside app.css since we don’t have control over the markup:

 src/app.css